quintans/goSQL/README.md

 store.Modify(&publisher)
 ```

-In both cases the values of the Version field of the struct is set to the new value.

 There is also another interesting method that does a Insert or an Update, depending on the value of the version field.
 If the field version is zero or nil an insert is issued, otherwise is an update.